Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Introduction

 Notably, in these prior works, the epistemic models are probed to explain the distinguishability of two quantum pure preparations.
-This research extends the exploration to examine whether epistemic models can reproduce the empirical predictions of quantum mixed preparations.
+This research delves into a more fundamental level, exploring whether any epistemic model can accurately reproduce the empirical predictions of quantum mixed preparations.
 For an arbitrary number of quantum preparations, the epistemic overlap is determined by the common overlap between the probability distribution over ontic states.
 As we show here, the operational counterpart of epistemic overlap, referred to as quantum overlap, is intricately linked to the average probability of anti-distinguishing a set of preparations.
 A set of quantum preparations is considered \textit{non-epistemic} if the epistemic overlap is zero for all possible ontological models while the quantum overlap remains non-zero.
 In its strongest form, a set is \textit{fully non-epistemic} if the epistemic overlap vanishes for all ontological models while the quantum overlap reaches its maximum value of one.
 A weaker form, termed \textit{non-maximally epistemic}, implies the epistemic overlap must be strictly less than the quantum overlap.